 Conclusion

-So, this is my detailed guide on how to take care of pregnant cherry shrimps.
-If your cherry shrimps have got pregnant, then congratulations!
-Soon you’ll be rewarded with cute shrimplets.
+So, this is my detailed guide on how to care for pregnant cherry shrimp.
+If your cherry shrimp have gotten pregnant, then congratulations!
+Soon, you’ll be rewarded with cute shrimplets.

-However, for this to happen, you need to ensure proper care for the pregnant shrimps.
-Otherwise, the breeding will result in an unsuccessful one and can even cause the death of the mother shrimps.
+However, for this to happen, you need to ensure proper care for the pregnant shrimp.
+Otherwise, the breeding will be unsuccessful and can even cause the death of the mother shrimps.